 One of the distinguishing marks of Hell is that it is a place of restlessness.
 There will never be a moment of laughter, joy, peace, or sleep in Hell, not even one second.
 God says of hard-hearted people, Therefore I swore in my wrath, 'They shall never enter my rest' (Psalm 95:11).

-The times of rest that God gives us now are pointers to a future day of rest to those who are His children.
+The times of rest that God gives us now are pointers to a future day of rest.
 The Sabbath is a reminder that God is good.
 It reminds us that in the midst of the heartaches of this life that there is hope.
 Every restless night now is a reminder to the Christian that one day he will enter into a peaceful eternity where Christ is present in grace.
 The real meaning of vacation is to create a longing for Christ and eternity.
 Don't miss rest now and especially not then.